wibxcoin/Contracts/README.md

 All tokens are issued in the Ethereum network through the smart contract `WibxToken` and are tracked within the private network Hyperledger, through the chaincode `org.wiboo.wibxp.financial`, which is, the Hyperledger performing a fast network, processing the information well faster than Ethereum mainnet.

-This implies having a module called `BCH` that acts on both networks, tracing one blockchain to another and vice versa.
+This implies having a module called BCH (Blockchain Handler) that acts on both networks, tracing one blockchain to another and vice versa.

 ## How will BCH (Blockchain Handler) manage these transactions?